gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - Instant messaging : Instant messaging is commonly used as an attack vector, and one way to help protect against malicious links delivered by instant messaging is a host-based firewall.

+So much is there, the thing is its not tough just that so much information ...
+I do love this subject and all the information ...
+But since I am changing my career at so late age, i believe that getting this cert might confirm my entry into cyber security field.
+Maybe its just a false hope, maybe it's the right step ...
+Time will answer the questions itself !!!

 ---

 > 💡 **Join the discussion**: